isapient/lidar_select_objects/README.md

 ## Future Improvements

+- Second more accurate round of object clusterization based on primary clusters centroid
+- Try to modify data collection to reach LiDAR second response; it can help in filtering dust.
 - Use EKF for LiDAR IMU, accumulate short history in the world coordinate system to remove dust cloud.
-- Try to modify data collection to reach LiDAR second response; it can help in filtering dust.
+- Fuse pictures from 3 lidars using full EKF localization with GPS, create Lidar SLAM

 ## Installation